-Osisko Development Announces Upsizing of Previously Announced "Bought Deal" LIFE Offering; Additional Concurrent Private Placement
+Osisko Development Announces Upsizing of Previously Announced "Bought Deal" Life Offering; Additional Concurrent Private Placement

 MONTREAL, Oct.
 09, 2025 (GLOBE NEWSWIRE) -- Osisko Development Corp.
-(NYSE: ODV, TSXV: ODV) ("Osisko Development" or the "Company") is pleased to announce that, as a result of excess demand, it has entered into an amending agreement with National Bank Financial Inc., BMO Capital Markets and RBC Capital Markets, acting as co-lead underwriters and co-bookrunners (collectively, the "Underwriters"), to increase the size of its previously announced "bought deal" financing to C$60 million (the "Amendment").
+(NYSE: ODV, TSXV: ODV) ("Osisko Development" or the "Company") is pleased to announce that, as a result of excess demand, it has entered into an amending agreement with the underwriters to increase the size of its previously announced "bought deal" financing to C$60 million (the "Amendment").

 LIFE Offering